Case Study 2: CareBridge Health System - Q&A Preparation

 Q10: What is your storage strategy for 8% annual growth?

-Three-tier strategy.
-Hot tier (active + 3 years) in Health Cloud standard objects.
-Warm tier (3-7 years) in Big Objects via async SOQL.
-Cold tier (7+ years) in external storage via Data Cloud for compliance retrieval.
+Three-tier strategy with PHI controls at every tier.
+Hot tier (active + 3 years) in Health Cloud standard objects with Shield Platform Encryption, FLS, and Apex-managed sharing.
+Warm tier (3-7 years) in archived standard objects via Salesforce Backup or the Privacy Center archive, with Shield Platform Encryption and sharing rules preserved and rehydration on readmission — not Big Objects, because custom Big Objects do not support Shield Platform Encryption, sharing rules, or triggers, which breaks PHI least-privilege.
+Cold tier (7+ years) in external storage (S3 + Salesforce Connect OData) federated via Data 360 for compliance retrieval, with AWS KMS encryption, a separate AWS HIPAA BAA, and CCO-delegated read-only access.
 Annual archival job moves aging data between tiers.
-At 8% growth, hot tier gains ~100K patients and ~280K encounters per year; older data continuously moves to warm storage.
+At 8% growth, hot tier gains ~100K patients and ~280K encounters per year; older data continuously moves through warm to cold.

 Q11: What is your rollback plan if migration goes wrong?